Skip to main content

 1. Listen and learn from others.

 Everyone’s voice at an organization needs to be heard and valued.
-Actively listen to what your co-workers say to fully understand their perspectives.
+Actively listen to what your coworkers say to fully understand their perspectives.
 Then, you can take what you learned from them and apply it to your everyday work.

-For example, if a peer suggests a new method for managing projects that is more inclusive for the whole team, take the time to understand their rationale.
+If a peer suggests a new method for managing projects that is more inclusive for the whole team, take the time to understand their rationale.
 Then, you can integrate their approach into your workflow.

 2. Use inclusive language.